-• Class A: All possible efforts will be made to execute all OBs corresponding to the runs in the requested observing period.
-Approximately the first half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class.

-- Class B: These runs will be executed in the requested observing period on a best-effort basis.
+- Class A: All possible efforts will be made to execute all OBs corresponding to the runs in the requested observing period.
+Approximately the first half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class. - Class B: These runs will be executed in the requested observing period on a best-effort basis.
 Approximately the second half (according to the OPC ranking) of the total amount of Service Mode time scheduled on each telescope falls in this class. - Class C: Filler runs.
 OBs will only be executed if the observing conditions do not permit observations for runs within classes A and B.

-For Class A runs that are not completed by the end of Period 90, ESO will decide whether they can be declared "substantially complete", or have to be carried over to the next period provided that this is technically feasible.
+For Class A runs that are not completed by the end of Period 91, ESO will decide whether they can be declared "substantially complete", or have to be carried over to the next period provided that this is technically feasible.
 In general, a class A run will not be carried over for more than one additional natural visibility period.
 Class B and C runs will not be carried over.
 ToO runs are by definition Class A regarding priority in execution but they will not be carried over to the following periods regardless of their completion status.

-13.5 Phase 2 Service Mode policy: constraints and targets are binding
+13.5 Phase 2 Service Mode policy: constraints and targets are binding sky transparency).

-To optimize the use of ESO telescopes in Service Mode a proper mix of runs requiring various observing conditions, and with targets spread over the entire range of RAs for a given period, is necessary.
-For this reason proposers are requested in their Phase 1 proposal to specify not only the targets with accurate coordinates, but also the needed observing conditions (lunar phase, seeing, sky transparency).
 Due to their essential role in determining the long-term scheduling of Service Mode time, the constraints specified at Phase 1 are binding.
 Successful proposers will not be allowed to change the instrument set-ups, target lists and/or times per target that were requested at Phase 1 in their Phase 2 submissions, unless explicitly authorized by ESO (see Section 13.4).
 At Phase 2, only the relaxation of observing constraints is allowed.
 See Section 13.4 for more details on how to request waivers for Service Mode runs.